keirthana/anbox-cloud-docs/howto/application/stream-application.md

 To understand how the streaming stack of Anbox Cloud works, see {ref}`exp-application-streaming`.

-### Streaming statistics
+## Streaming statistics

-View the streaming statistics for your running sessions by selecting the **Statistics** button on the session.
+You can view the streaming statistics for your running sessions by selecting the **Statistics** button on the session.
 The statistics display on the right pane and also have a download option to download the statistics in a `.csv` format for further analysis.

 The downloaded `.csv` file has the following statistics: